dbvertrieb/MoRedux/README.md

 ```
 # When to use MoRedux

-The Redux method ensures that state changes are predictable and easy to track, which is crucial in larger apllications.
-If your appliciation has a lot of shared state that needs to be accessible across multiple components or the state contains a lot of data,especially when teh state is changed in bigger user interfaces, the Redux method helps managing user interactions and state changes.
+The Redux method ensures that state changes are predictable and easy to track, which is crucial in larger applications.
+If your application has a lot of shared state that needs to be accessible across multiple components or the state contains a lot of data,especially when the state is changed in bigger user interfaces, the Redux method in general helps to manage user interactions and state changes.

 # Basic Usage